 - Novel therapeutic approaches such as gene replacement therapy, genome editing, stem cells, and mRNA transfer.
 Evaluation of these novel therapies must be conducted in animal models of MPS diseases.

 Please visit our website for further details.

-The eighth annual Rare Disease Day took place on February 27, 2015 to raise public awareness of rare diseases and the importance of research on these diseases.
+The 10th annual Rare Disease Day took place on February 27, 2017 to raise public awareness of rare diseases and the importance of research on these diseases.
 This event was free and open to the public.